jpchawanda1/DSA4030-GRP-04-PROJECT/README.md

   rotation; ClamAV here scans on-demand rather than blocking uploads in real time (a production setup would wire it into MinIO's bucket-event notifications to reject infected uploads synchronously).
-- Each group member should personally run and be able to explain at least one security test end-to-end during the live demo — the `security-tests/test_0N_*.sh` scripts are self-contained and a good unit to divide up.